MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 ## Can I create a document template that automatically includes the classification?

 Yes.
 You can configure a label to [apply a header or footer that includes the label name](configure-policy-markings.md).
-But if that doesn't meet your requirements, for the Azure Information Protection client (classic) only, you can create a document template that has the formatting you want and add the classification as a field code.
+But if that doesn't meet your requirements, for the Azure Information Protection classic client only, you can create a document template that has the formatting you want and add the classification as a field code.

 As an example, you might have a table in your document's header that displays the classification.
 Or, you use specific wording for an introduction that references the document's classification.